 This coastline is exceptionally beautiful, especially in the vicinity of Punta Mona (Mona Point), where the presence of a small island completely covered with vegetation adds great appeal.
 The coastal scenery is complemented by lush green forests and coral reef ideal for snorkelling and diving.

 Yellowish sand and moderate to strong surf characterize Manzanillo Beach.
 It is ideal for walking and horseback riding, as well as for sunbathing, swimming and snorkelling/diving, especially in the waters facing the village and close to Manzanillo Point.
-The Manzanillo Community is located at the very end of the road that connects all of the beaches south of Puerto Viejo (about 12 km from this point).
+The Manzanillo Community is located at the very end of the road that connects all of the beaches south of Puerto Viejo (sur 12 km from this point).
 Manzanillo offers many services: equipment rental for scuba diving and snorkelling, and tours to observe dolphins, go scuba diving, etc.

 Ici, the beach has grey sand and strong waves.
 Gandoca stretches south to the mouth of the Sixaola River, which serves as the border with Panama.
 This last coastal stretch is a little more than 8 km, and is very suitable for walks to observe the rich biodiversity of its ecosystems.
 Gandoca also is ideal to see nesting Leatherback sea turtles during April to August.